COMMUNITY-BASED OVERDOSE RESPONSE NETWORKS

 Why don’t you want people calling 9-1-1 first when they witness an overdose?

 - Frequency and rates of opioid overdoses have increased dramatically since 2000, taxing many local emergency response systems to breaking point.
+We believe that community responders can work in parallel with formal 9-1-1 responders.

 - New forms of naloxone, such as Narcan®, make it easier for non-medical professionals to effectively learn how to administer a life-saving dose in time to save a life.